Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

   - ✅ The server is running, and the Rest Extension is ready for testing.
   - ✅ Audit logs are enabled and accessible via the terminal.

-####  Step 2: Generate HTTP Test Files
-- Action:
-  - Run : **cds add http --filter AdminService** to create Admin.http in the test/http directory.
-  - Run : **cds add http --filter ProcessorService** to create Processor.http in the test/http directory.

-- Results:
-  - ✅ The AdminService.http and Processor.http  files are generated with sample GET, POST, and PATCH requests for testing.

 #### Step 3: Test Read Access to Customers with Support User
 - Action:
   - Open test/http/ProcessorService.http file.